1897-99

 1900's

 Oxford United’s story began in 1893 with the founding of Headington FC at the Britannia Inn, right across from where the old Manor Ground would later stand.
 In its early years, the club fielded several amateur teams, often playing on different days of the week.
-The "United" suffix appeared irregularly during the first two decades.
+The "United" suffix appeared erratically during the first two decades.

 The club led a fairly nomadic existance, playing on Wootten’s Field (near the Black Boy pub), the Quarry Recreation Ground and Cowley Barracks.